How a Berlin startup beat the online giants at image recognition

 That means it can help curators interactively specify representative photographs that they deem appropriate for a particular aesthetic.
 The Vision platform can pick candidate photographs that are visually similar to the choices the curator has made so far.
 The video below shows one of their curators interacting with this tool (the video shows interaction at 4x actual speed).

-EyeEm may not have as many users as Instagram, but that doesn’t matter, Ramzi Rozik, the CTO, tells me.
+EyeEm may not have as many users as Instagram, but that doesn’t matter, Ramzi Rizk, the CTO, tells me.

 Recently he and his team conducted a neutral benchmark of its image recognition technology against the main players in the field, and the results were pretty impressive.
 It came out ahead of Google, IBM, Clarifai, Amazon and Microsoft for image recognition.
 What that means is that EyeEm is effectively adding “AI company” to the list of the things it can do.